Geology of Somerset: Exmoor

 The high ground forms the catchment area for numerous rivers and streams.
 There are about 300 mi of named rivers on Exmoor.
 The River Exe, from which Exmoor takes its name, rises at Exe Head near the village of Simonsbath, close to the Bristol Channel coast, but flows more or less directly due south, so that most of its length lies in Devon.
 The river and the Barle Valley are both designated as biological sites of Special Scientific Interest.
 Another tributary, the River Haddeo, flows from the Wimbleball Lake.

 The action of streams has cut combes through the hills down to the sea, which are now wooded, although much of Exmoor is open heathland.
 There is an outlier of Exmoor at North Hill near Minehead.
 Iron working was formerly carried out, probably from the Roman period onward.

-Because Exmoor was a royal forest, i.e. a hunting reserve, it was unpopulated in Medieval times.
-The first house on the moor was only built at Simonsbath in 1654.
-It was not until the 19th century that farms were built around the moor.

 The Brendon Hills are an eastern outlier of Exmoor with the same undulating landscape but separated from the main area by the valley of the River Avill.
 They reach a height of 422 m at Lype Hill.
 Iron ore mining was carried out from Roman times up to the early 20th century.